1960: The club started in Waltham, Massachusetts as the Sanborn Employees Radio Amateur Club (SERAC).

 1996: The club, now located in Andover, Massachusetts, received the call sign W1HP.

-1999: Hewlett Packard Company decided to reorganize itself and the portion of the company that is located in Andover, Massachusetts has become a part of Agilent Technologies.
-The club has now become known as the HP/Agilent Radio Club and still retains the call sign W1HP, and is still the "HPARC."
+1999: Hewlett Packard Company decided to reorganize itself.
+The portion of the company that is located in Andover, Massachusetts became a part of Agilent Technologies.
+The club become known as the HP/Agilent Radio Club and still retains the call sign W1HP, and is still the "HPARC."

 2002: In a meeting on 16 January 2002, the club decided to rename ourselves the Philips Amateur Radio Club, PARC.
 We retain the call sign W1HP for history's sake.